IronReign/ffutse/README.md

 ## <span id="grips">Optional Gripper Notches</span>

-We do not prescribe a specific gripper or intake mechanism.
-But we recognize that controlling a smooth cone may offer numerous challenges and teams need options.
+We do not prescribe a specific gripper, intake or cone mechanism.
+But we recognize that controlling a smooth cone may be challenging and teams need options.

 The first option is to grasp a cone through the hole in the top.
 All of the variants have open cone tops since there is no benefit to closing it.
 But we think most teams would prefer to grasp it from the outside.

-Consider a minimum viable pincer gripper made out of commonly available REV 15mm extrusions.
+We think about a minimum viable pincer gripper made out of commonly available REV 15mm extrusions.
 With such a gripper it would be helpful to have vertical faces or at least edges.
 The most standard height above the field for such a gripper might be the midline (equator) of a Cargo element which is 36mm to the center:

 <p align="center"><img alt="grippable freight" src="images/freightfront.png" title="get a grip"/></p>